 Create Now provides all the materials, resources and ongoing support for our programs.
 All of our workshops culminate with a fun party and gift bags with unique Certificates of Completion and lasting souvenirs for each student.

-For our LA Promise Neighborhood programs, Create Now also utilizes the comprehensive, longitudinal data system ETO (Efforts to Outcomes) to measure criteria established by the Department of Education.
+Create Now also utilizes the comprehensive, longitudinal data system ETO (Efforts to Outcomes) to measure criteria established by the Department of Education.
 This includes teacher, student and parent participation and feedback, which are linked to student academic achievement.

 In addition, we gauge the milestones of our programs through: